Enterprise RAID Controller Recovery

 Where Smart Array Geometry Actually Lives Across Three Generations

-HP's on-disk RAID metadata has moved three times in twenty-five years.
+Where HP's on-disk RAID metadata lives, and the format it uses, depends on the controller generation.
 Recovery methodology depends on knowing which generation you are working with, because the parser you point at the drive images has to look in the right place.

 | Controller Family | Metadata Location | Format | Offline Parser |